More on “The Ten-Year Rule” in Creativity (in: Screenwriting!)

 (See also my 2018 article in The Journal of Genius and Eminence on how: All creativity is just problem-solving…)

-So, creativity expert Csikszentmihalyi (rightly) says, it takes roughly ten years to internalize the domain and then produce something creative.
+So, as world creativity expert, Prof. Mihaly Csikszentmihalyi found, it takes roughly ten years to internalize a domain in culture, and to then, produce something: creative.

-There is also evidence for this, in Jack Foster’s book How To Get Ideas (1996)
+As an aside, there is also lots of evidence for this “10-year rule”, in Jack Foster’s great book: How To Get Ideas (1996):

 Ray Bradbury wrote at least one short story a week for ten years before he wrote one that made the hair on the his neck stand up.